Escrito por: Simon Difford

 Autoclave ovens being unloaded after cooking

 Many distilleries now use modern autoclaves in place of the traditional hornos.
-These are basically stainless steel tubes with a sealable door at one end and act like giant pressure cookers to bake the agave within a fraction of the time (around 7 hours at a pressure of 1.2 kg/cm2 and a temperature of 121 °C.).
+These are basically huge stainless-steel tubes with a sealable door at one end and act like giant pressure cookers to bake the agave within a fraction of the time (around 7 hours at a pressure of 1.2 kg/cm2 and a temperature of 121°C.).
 Due the steel sides dissipating heat more quickly than masonry, the cooling period is also reduced.
 Cooking too quickly increases the risk of burning the sugars and creating a bitter caramel taste.
 Slow baking results in more fruit and sweetness.

 Unloading roasted piñas from traditional hornos oven

-Agave naturally contains inulin, a long chain fructose molecule, which the agave uses as a nutritive reserve.
+The agave plant stores its energy as inulin, a long chain fructose molecule.
 During the cooking process steam softens the piñas texture and hydrolyzes the inulin into fructose.
 The sugar can then be fermented into alcohol.
-Thus both hornos and autoclaves convert inulin into fermentable sugar by temperature.
+Thus, both hornos and autoclaves convert inulin into fermentable sugar by temperature.
 Although not traditionally used in tequila production, this conversion can also be achieved using acids or special enzymes (active proteins).

 Roasted piñas after cooking